 Malta Retirement Program (MRP)

-If you’re considering retiring in Malta, the Malta Retirement Program (MRP) is the official retirement program for Malta.
+If you’re considering retirement in Malta, the Malta Retirement Program (MRP) is the official retirement program for Malta.
 It offers an exclusive opportunity for EU, EEA, Swiss, and non-EU nationals to secure a residence permit for retirement in Malta.
 To qualify for the MRP, the primary applicant must:

 • Be at least fifty-five years old